fufexan/dn-movies/README.md

    privileges: `SELECT`, `INSERT` and `CREATE`.
 3. Clone this repo and place it in your server's public folder.
 4. Access it from a web browser.

+**NOTE**: If you don't want the hassle of a MySQL server, you can use a json file as database.
+Check the json_db branch.